Loading...

 A single notebook for the enterprise

-A single notebook deployed across the enterprise can be used across multiple scientific disciplines, as well as across the entire R&D spectrum—from early discovery to late-phase development, and on into early manufacturing.
+A single notebook deployed across the enterprise can be used across multiple scientific disciplines, as well as across the entire R&D; spectrum—from early discovery to late-phase development, and on into early manufacturing.
 By centrally and consistently capturing scientific informatics, an enterprise notebook fosters workflow optimization, process consistency, collaboration, and improved productivity through knowledge sharing.
 Scientists can improve their own productivity by learning from the experimental methodologies and results captured by their colleagues.
-And with the shifting priorities of today's R&D, an enterprise ELN provides the flexibility to rapidly and easily start new projects and transfer resources.
+And with the shifting priorities of today's R&D;, an enterprise ELN provides the flexibility to rapidly and easily start new projects and transfer resources.

-Many organizations are investing in global R&D processes, outsourced R&D operations and contract research organizations (CROs), which further highlights the need for a single, flexible, cross-disciplinary, enterprise notebook.
+Many organizations are investing in global R&D; processes, outsourced R&D; operations and contract research organizations (CROs), which further highlights the need for a single, flexible, cross-disciplinary, enterprise notebook.
 Without an enterprise notebook strategy, organizations face proliferating data silos and inconsistent data and processes—a situation only made worse for project teams working across geographic boundaries.

 An enterprise ELN facilitates collaboration with CROs by supporting: • Workflow coordination across geographic and business boundaries • Authoring of experiments by multiple scientists • Data capture and data access across the globe and between business networks • Secure control of read/write access at experiment and experiment section levels • Regulated and unregulated lab documentation procedures, as appropriate.